-There are two different tissues that isolate the embryo or fetus from the maternal circulation [reviewed in (31, 69, 70)].
+There are two different tissues that isolate the embryo or fetus from the maternal circulation (reviewed in 31,64,65).
 Early in gestation and prior to a functional placenta (first trimester), the secondary yolk sac would be responsible for any transport of cholesterol from the maternal to fetal circulation.
 Briefly, maternal lipoproteins can be taken up by the yolk sac through receptor-independent processes and receptor processes as the yolk sac contains a number of lipoprotein receptors, including SR-BI, cubilin, and megalin.
-The volk sac also synthesizes apolipoproteins and secretes newly formed lipoproteins which can be regulated by lipid availability.
+The yolk sac also synthesizes apolipoproteins and secretes newly formed lipoproteins which can be regulated by lipid availability.
 Because the yolk sac vasculature is integrated into that of the embryo, the maternally-derived lipids can enter the fetal circulation as newly secreted lipoproteins.
 At about 8 weeks of gestation, the spiral arteries of the placenta begin to flow, making the placenta functional.
 Once the placenta is functional and the secondary yolk sac regresses, the placenta takes over transport of maternal components to the fetus.
-The placenta is unique in that maternal blood enters the intervillous spaces of the placenta, directly bathing the syncytialized trophoblasts.
-As with the yolk sac, trophoblasts take up maternally-derived lipoproteins via receptor-independent and receptor-dependent processes; the placenta can take up lipoproteins through a number of receptors, including the LDL receptor, the VLDL receptor, the class A scavenger receptor, the LDL receptor-related protein (LRP), the apoE receptor 2, megalin, cubilin, and the scavenger receptor class B type I (SR-BI).
+The placenta is unique in that maternal blood enters the intervillous spaces of the placenta, directly bathing the placental trophoblasts.
+As with the yolk sac, trophoblasts take up maternally-derived lipoproteins via receptor-independent and receptordependent processes: the placenta can take up lipoproteins through a number of receptors, including the LDL receptor, the VLDL receptor, the class A scavenger receptor, the LDL receptor-related protein (LRP), the apoE receptor 2, megalin, cubilin, and the scavenger receptor class B type I (SR-BI).
 Since the maternal blood within the intervillous space exchanges 3-4 times each minute, it is potentially an excellent source of maternal cholesterol for the fetus.
 Once taken up, sterol transport proteins would assist in channeling cholesterol across the cells to the fetal-facing basolateral membrane.
-The LDL or HDL could potentially be transcytosed across the cells after interaction with SR-BI as shown previously in other endothelial cells (71, 72).
+The LDL or HDL could potentially be transcytosed across the cells after interaction with SR-BI as shown previously in other endothelial cells (66,67).
 The route by which cholesterol exits the basolateral membranes and enters the fetal circulation remains a mystery as lipids likely need to pass through the fetal endothelial cells as well.
 Cholesterol exits the trophoblasts and endothelial cells after being effluxed to acceptors or after being secreted as newly formed lipoproteins.
-Interestingly, one group did show that the human placenta can secrete newly synthesized apoB-containing lipoproteins (73).
+Two different groups did show that both the human placenta and polarized trophoblast-derived cultured cells can secrete apoB-containing lipoproteins (68,69).
+Another group showed that placentas and isolated primary trophoblasts also secrete apoA-I and apoE, mostly to the maternal side, but also the fetal side.
+It is unknown if the apolipoproteins were secreted with lipids or were secreted as anti-inflammatory proteins in the pregnancyinduced inflammatory state (70).